lando/acquia/docs/development.md

 ### Leia Tests

 We do end to end testing with our made-just-for-Lando testing framework [Leia](https://github.com/lando/leia).
-Leia allows us to define tests as a series of commented shell commands in human readable markdown files.
+Leia allows us to define tests as a series of commented shell commands in human-readable markdown files.
 Here is a simple example:

 ```md
 Start up tests